News

 Mark Genung (lab postdoc and grant PI) and Rachael Winfree (lab PI and grant co-PI) were just awarded an NSF grant, titled: “Synthetic analysis of the importance of species richness to ecosystem services in natural systems”

-May 2018 – Neal Williams, a co-PI on the lab’s NSF grant, visits the lab (at left, posing with a Polemonium plant).
-Great to get his advice on experimental floral ecology and other lab projects!
+May 2018 – Neal Williams, a co-PI on the lab’s NSF grant, visits the lab.
+Great to get his help and advice on so many things!!
+Posing with study species Polemonium reptans.

 Lab undergraduates Kiara Londono and Casey Hamilton will work with Mark and Rachael this summer, on the NSF grant measuring the biodiversity-ecosystem function relationship at large spatial scales, thanks to supplemental REU grants from NSF.